What does self-organization mean

 - A team is never finished

-- The team continuously reacts and adapts to its environment
+- The team continuously responds and adapts to its environment

-By watching how the team (re)organizes itself, you can influence the path of that adjustment – but you can’t control it without destroying the team as a functioning system.
+By observing how the team (re)organizes itself, you can influence the path of that adjustment – but you can’t control it without destroying the team as a functioning system.

-We can look at this as an evolution of the team.
+We can consider this as an evolution of the team.

-Evolution is the result of three elements: Variation, selection, maintenance
+Evolution is the result of three elements: Variation, selection, retention